Climatecars

-Climatecars is a London, England private hire car service which uses solely hybrid and electric cars in its fleet.
-The company promotes itself as a green alternative to black taxi and minicab companies based in London.
+Climatecars was a London based private hire car service which used solely hybrid and electric cars in its fleet.
+The company promoted itself as a green alternative to black taxi and minicab companies based in London.
+In 2015, Climatecars was acquired by car service company Addison Lee.

 History

 Climatecars was founded in 2007 by Nicko Williamson, a University of Bristol graduate.
 Williamson studied the market and worked for an existing car service before starting his company.

-Like other private car services, Climatecars cannot be hailed; they must be booked online or over the telephone, usually charge fixed prices, and can't use bus lanes.
-Drivers pass a less stringent test that taxi drivers.
+Like other private car services, Climatecars were booked online or over the telephone, usually charged fixed prices, and could not use bus lanes.
+Drivers were required to pass a less stringent test than taxi drivers.

 In 2011, the company raised £200,000 from Clydesdale bank and used the money to expand its fleet of vehicles.
 That year Williamson was voted Ernst & Young Entrepreneur of The Year, received a BusinessGreen Leader Award, and was also awarded the Young Entrepreneur of the Year award at the Fast Growth Business Awards Ceremony.

-Climatecars provides Belu bottled water for its customers; the bottles are made from corn starch, and the company uses profits to support water development projects in Africa.

-IN 2012 Climatecars released an iPhone app to help its customers order car service.

 In 2013, Sam Cropper was appointed CEO of Climatecars.
-At that time the company was operating about 100 vehicles, but has since expanded to about 150.
+At that time the company was operating about 100 vehicles.
 In 2015, Climatecars was acquired by car service company Addison Lee, as a way of expanding its fleet while reducing average emission rates.
+At the time of its acquisition, Climatecars had 115 vehicles.

 Technology and environment

-Climatecars uses hybrid and fully electric cars to keep emissions to a minimum.
-Their fleet is made up primarily of the Toyota Prius hybrid plus some fully electric Renault Fluence vehicles.
-Climatecars emissions from the Prius are 89 g/km and the Fluence is 71g/km (when charged off the UK grid), which is versus 233 g/km for the latest Black Taxi (LTI TX4).
+Climatecars used hybrid and fully electric cars to keep emissions to a minimum.
+Their fleet was made up primarily of the Toyota Prius hybrid plus some fully electric Renault Fluence vehicles.
+Climatecars emissions from the Prius were 89 g/km and the Fluence were 71g/km (when charged off the UK grid), which was less than the 233 g/km of the latest Black Taxi (LTI TX4) in 2015.